NK Inker Zaprešić

-Nogometni klub Inker Zaprešić is a Croatian football club based in Zaprešić.
+Nogometni klub Inker Zaprešić is a Croatian professional football club based in Zaprešić.

 History

 The club was founded in July 2022 as a phoenix club of NK Inter Zaprešić after it was dissolved due to bankruptcy.
 The name "Inker" was chosen after local ceramics factory and was former name of club's predecessor from 1991 to 2003.
 Prime goal of newly founded club was to keep youth academy of recently defunct Inter running, ensuring football continuity in Zaprešić.
 Lovro Benčević was elected as the first president.
 Senior squad was not formed at the time.

 However, in summer of 2023. it was announced that the upcoming season of 2023-24 will be premiere season of NK Inker senior squad.
 Senior squad will compete in 6th tier - JŽNL (Jedinstvena županijska nogometna liga), highest tier under the Zagreb County football association authority.
 Tomislav Gondžić was appointed as the first head coach after one year spell as youth coach in club's academy.